Axm-framework/fluent/README.md

 ```

 Example 5: Sending Custom Emails
-Suppose you are developing an application that sends custom emails to users.
+Suppose you are developing an fluentlication that sends custom emails to users.
 FluentInterface can simplify the building of these emails.

 ```php
 __(EmailBuilder::class)